alirezaarzehgar/resume/README.md

 [Job link](https://careers.cafebazaar.ir/#/jobs/2666B8D49F)

+# Cover Letter
+Date: 2025-02-10

+Dear Prooshat Mehrvarzi,

+As a passionate Software Engineer with over 4 years of experience, I have been a long-time fan of the Cafe Bazaar.
+Working at Cafe Bazaar feels like a dream, and if given the opportunity, I would be just as proud to be part of it as I am of my open-source contributions, especially to the Go programming language.
+I believe this position will make me even happier than I already am, as I am naturally a happy person.
+I am a quick learner, and reading technical books is a dopamine source for me.

+My journey began at the age of 15 when I wrote my first C code and spent my youth exploring Linux.
+4 years ago I got my first job as an Embedded Network Engineer at ZharfPooyan Toos when I was 17.
+In ZharfPooyan I worked on routers and switches using C and Unix-related technologies.
+I automated performance testing of network appliances and designed a robust network lab here.

+After my experience at ZharfPooyan, I became passionate about Cloud Computing and started my new journey with Golang, Docker and the backend field.
+But every time I designed a backend solution I kept in mind simplicity, correctness, being cloud-friendly and scalability.

+I start work at Asrez Co companies as a Golang Developer.
+I learned some cloud-related concepts and experience developing backend solutions.
+I developed a monitoring system with Prometheus & Grafana to visualize over 10K loads per minute.

+Like Asrez I was a Golang developer in Arttizens and I developed over 10 applications for exchange infrastructure in a microservice architecture.

+If my story caught your interest, I invite you to hear a tale in an interview!

+Sincerely,

+Alireza Arzehgar

+Skype ID: live:.cid.78363b7f9529229a

 # Job description

 Cafe Bazaar is the most popular Android application in Iran, helping over 45 million active